What are mortgage broker fees?

 No matter the commission a broker stands to earn from a home loan, they must not recommend a product that is ‘unsuitable’ based on ‘reasonable enquiries’ of your financial situation.

-Secondly, many of the major banks like Commonwealth Bank (CBA), National Australia Bank (NAB), ANZ, Westpac and AMP have actually completed studies and have not seen a link between increased commissions and getting more business.
+Many of the major banks like Commonwealth Bank (CBA), National Australia Bank (NAB), ANZ and Westpac have actually completed studies and have not seen a link between increased commissions and getting more business.

 For this reason, banks compete on interest rate, not by increasing commissions.